rkillickdev/plan-it-go/README.md

 * [GitHub](https://github.com/) - All files for the project stored and saved in a repository.
 * [Gitpod](https://www.gitpod.io/) - IDE used to write the code, make git commits and push to GitHub.
 * [Heroku](https://dashboard.heroku.com/apps) - For deployment of the project.
+* [ElephantSQL](https://www.elephantsql.com/) - a PostgresQL database used for the deployed production site
+* [Cloudinary](https://www.cloudimage.io/) - Used to store user uploaded images
 * [PEP8](https://pep8ci.herokuapp.com/) - CI Python Linter
 * [JSHint](https://jshint.com/) - Javascript linter
 * [W3C](https://validator.w3.org/) - HTML Validator